AuthySE/Authy-demo/README.md

 - Load the demo.env environmental variables into your shell `source demo.env`
 - Check and make sure MongoDB is up and running
 - Run `nodemon .` or `node .` from the cloned repo to run the app

-### Authy Library
-- In this example, we primarily use the [Authy client provided by Seegno](https://github.com/seegno/authy-client)
-- As Authy is a cloud based REST API, you're free to develop your own library.

 ### License
 - MIT